HeartCatch PreCure!: Fairies

 A giant fairy who resides in the botanical garden that Tsubomi's grandmother Kaoruko cares for.
 He does not talk, but is always watching over Tsubomi and Erika.
 He is a legendary fairy that is said to have supported Kaoruko in the past when she was Cure Flower.
 The younger fairies admired him.
-He also has the ability to transform into a human, usually taking the form of Kaoruko's late husband, Hanasaki Sora.
+He also has the ability to transform into a human, usually taking the form of Kaoruko's late husband, Sora Hanasaki.
 He saves the Pretty Cures several times, but they are unaware of his identity as Couple until he guards the Heartcatch Mirage to test the Pretty Cures.
 He is named after Coupé, a type of closed car body style used on hardtop sports cars.